FDA approved for more than 25 years

 Traction Alopecia

-The good news is that, typically, traction alopecia is reversible if you stop the tension on the hair follicle.
+The good news is that, typically, traction alopecia is often reversible if you stop the tension on the hair follicle.

 Stress